GLVis/glvis/tests/README.md

 Automated testing for GLVis
 ===========================
-This directory contains scripts and data for testing GLVis.
+This directory contains scripts and data for regression testing of GLVis:

 - `glvis_driver.py` is a Python script for running test cases and performing comparisons on generated screenshots.
-Currently, the only supported mode is **stream-based testing**, where given a saved input stream, commands are added to the end of the stream to generate a screenshot and exit.
+Currently, the only supported mode is *stream-based testing*, where given a saved input stream, commands are added to the end of the stream to generate a screenshot and exit.
 This screenshot can then be compared against a baseline image.